2025 New Year's Resolutions for Moms

 3. Decrease Yelling

 This year, focus on decreasing the yelling.
-Try to pause before reacting when things get heated.
+Try to pause before reacting when things are loud and overstimulating.

-Taking a deep breath or stepping away for a moment can help.
+Taking a deep breath or stepping away for a minute (or 5!) can help.

 4. Spend Quality Time with Your Spouse

-With the demands of parenting, finding time for your partner can easily fall to the bottom of the list.
+With the demands of parenting, spending time with your husband can quickly fall to the bottom of your priority list.

 But making space for quality time with your spouse is so important.

-This year, make it a resolution to carve out time, even if it’s just small moments.
+This year, make it a resolution to make time, even if it’s just small moments together after the kids go to bed.

-These little moments of connection can strengthen your relationship and remind you why you’re a team.
+These little moments of connection can strengthen your relationship and remind you why you’re in this together.

 5. Focus on Physical Health